SalomePlatform/yacs/doc/optimizer.rst

         if abs(val.getDoubleValue()-45.6) < 1.e-12:
           self.pool.destroyAll()
       self.iter=self.iter+1

     def finish(self):
-      """Called when optimization has succeeded.
+      """Optional method called when the algorithm has finished, successfully or not, to perform any necessary clean up.
 Do nothing here"""

-Here, the entry point in the Python module is directly the name of the class that implements the algorithm : myalgo.
+Here, the entry point in the Python module is directly the name of the class that implements the algorithm : myalgosync.

 Asynchronous algorithm